Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue, and Dr. Athanasios Pallis

 A. The growing role of megacities in trade

 Intra-regional trade and reliance on hub cities continue to play a strong role in facilitating global trade flows.
 Corporations look to capitalize on new opportunities while managing their exposure in rapidly developing markets.
 At present, more than half of the world’s population lives in cities, with two-thirds of the world population expected to be living in urban areas by 2050.
-Therefore, the importance of city regions will continue to grow, particularly since more than half of the cities and the urban population are within 100 km of a coastline.
+Therefore, the importance of city regions will continue to grow, particularly since more than half of the cities and urban populations are within 100 km of a coastline.
 Population estimates and predictions indicate the strong growth of metropolitan areas around the world due to increased urbanization.
 A metropolitan area includes urban agglomerations and surrounding areas of lower density under the direct influence of the city.

 Cities provide large efficiency benefits, which result in gains in productivity and competitiveness.
 Cities are the centers of knowledge, innovation, and specialization of production and services.
 To overcome the challenges of expanding urban structures, such as congestion and emissions, megacities focus on innovation in terms of governance models, cooperation schemes, and technological solutions, for example, in the field of urban (public) transport and logistics systems.